How Can You Apply Flywheel Thinking to Your Company's Budget?

 Conclusion: The Flywheel as a Leadership Imperative

 Note: The provided text already contains a comprehensive conclusion.
-Still, if you are looking to extend the depth of the piece before arriving at that finality, or if you wish to add a final "Call to Action" or "Implementation" section to bridge the theory to practice, here is the seamless continuation.
+Even so, if you are looking to extend the depth of the piece before arriving at that finality, or if you wish to add a final "Call to Action" or "Implementation" section to bridge the theory to practice, here is the seamless continuation.

 To implement this model effectively, leaders must first identify their "primary driver"—the one specific area where a small investment yields the highest disproportionate return.
-And for some, this may be customer acquisition; for others, it is product optimization or operational efficiency.
+For some, this may be customer acquisition; for others, it is product optimization or operational efficiency.
 Once this driver is identified, the focus shifts from broad spending to targeted acceleration.
 The goal is to create a self-sustaining loop where the output of one phase becomes the input for the next, reducing the reliance on external capital and increasing the organization's internal velocity.

 Conclusion: The Flywheel as a Leadership Imperative